greeniot/CC3200-Sample/README.md

 }
 ```

-Of course, this is not really the current time; it is a constant that will is invalid once published.
-As a first solution this is alright, but a better one uses the time server via UDP.
+Of course, this is not really the current time; it is a constant that will be invalid once published.
+As a first solution this is alright, because the tolerances on the accuracy of the current time are not super strict.
+However, a more elegant and reliable one would be to query a time server via UDP for the current time.

 ### Getting the Current Time